WaterColours02/bug-hunter-react-app/README.md

 This application was built with JavaScript using the REACT framework.
 The application utilizes firebase to persist and store all user date.

+In order for the application to have access to firebase you will need to input user credetials in the "base.js" component file.
+Currently, there are firebase credentials present in the base file but the API is not present and hidden in a .env that is referenced in the ".gitignore" file.

 *** the sign-in and authentication functionality *** I've perposefully kept the sign in process to only use a username so no email or authentication is required.
 This is only meant to allow people to view the fuctionality of the application without requiring a lengthly sign-in / authentication process.
 Keep in mind this is a portfolio project and not meant to be in realworld usehense the lack of security and authentication.